 Gusle – the traditional string instrument was inscribed on the UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity in 2018

 Singing to the accompaniment of the Gusle – a simple string instrument – is an ancient art of performing primarily heroic epics practiced for centuries as a form of historical memory and an expression of cultural identity.
-Performances involve a complex form of interaction between the audience and performer and are based on the skills and creativity of soloist artists (guslars): the guslars’ ability to dramatize poetic content, body language and charisma are key for successful performances.
-The repertoire includes songs predominantly about mythical and historical heroes, events from the legendary past, ancient or recent history and, less commonly, ballads and humorous songs.
+Performances involve a complex form of interaction between the audience and performer and are based on the skills and creativity of soloist artists (guslars).
+The guslars’ ability to dramatize poetic content, body language, and charisma are key for successful performances.
+The repertoire includes songs predominantly about mythical and historical heroes, events from the legendary past, ancient or recent history, and, less commonly, ballads and humorous songs.
 Stage performances take place locally, at festivals, and as part of commemoration practices.
-You can find more about gusle at the UNESCO’S website.
+You can find more about gusle on UNESCO’s website.

 A trumpet is very popular across Serbia.
-It is reflecting the passion and strong feelings of Serbian people
+It reflects the passion and strong feelings of the Serbian people

 Brass bands originating in western and northeastern Serbia have become nationally popular, largely supplanting traditional instrumental ensembles.
 These brass bands typically play a mixture of contemporary pop tunes and regional favorites such as the kolo.

-The trumpet is in the blood of Serbian people.
-It truly reflects the wealth of our wide Slavic soul, which is as wide as the sea; the passion, strong feelings which inspire and torture, enchanting ethno music that the Serbs were born with, get married and die.
+The trumpet is in the blood of the Serbian people.
+It truly reflects the wealth of our wide Slavic soul, which is as wide as the sea; the passion, strong feelings which inspire and torture, enchanting ethnic music that the Serbs were born with, get married and die.

-The biggest brass band event in the world the Guca Trumpet Festival is a 5-day annual festival that held every August with 300.000 visitors in small town Guca, in Western Serbia.
+The biggest brass band event in the world the Guca Trumpet Festival is a 5-day annual festival that is held every August with 300.000 visitors in small-town Guca, in Western Serbia.
 Besides trumpeters, there are folklore ensembles and singing bands.